fjrefluxx/DTN7-ESP/README.md

 #### LoRa CLA

 The LoRa CLA interacts with the LoRa modem to send and receive bundles over it.
-Incoming bundles are directly put to the relevant processing queues after successful decoding.
+Incoming bundles are directly put into the relevant processing queues after successful decoding.
-The LoRa CLA provides duty cycle limitations compliant to EU regulation.
+The LoRa CLA provides duty cycle limitations compliant with EU regulations.

-> [!TIP] We recommend using the LoRa CLA as reference for implementing your own CLA.
+> [!TIP] We recommend using the LoRa CLA as a reference for implementing your own CLA.

-The included LoRa CLA can operate in either two modes:
+The included LoRa CLA can operate in either of two modes:

 1. CBOR-encoded bundle transmission (_non-BPoL-compatible mode_):

     Bundles are encoded as CBOR, as described in [RFC 9171](https://www.rfc-editor.org/rfc/rfc9171.pdf).

     > [!NOTE]
-    > Compatible to the LoRa CLA in [dtn7zero](https://github.com/dtn7/dtn7zero).
+    > Compatible with the LoRa CLA in [dtn7zero](https://github.com/dtn7/dtn7zero).

 2. Protobuf-encoded bundle transmission (_BPoL-compatible mode_)

-    Bundles are encoded as protobuf messages instead of CBOR to be compatible to [BPoL](https://github.com/BigJk/dtn7-rs-lora-ecla/).
+    Bundles are encoded as protobuf messages instead of CBOR to be compatible with [BPoL](https://github.com/BigJk/dtn7-rs-lora-ecla/).

     In **BPoL-compatible mode**, the LoRa CLA also features a BPoL-compatible advertisement process for neighborhood discovery.
-Within a given interval, nodes announce their presence to other nodes nearby through the sending of advertisment messages (ADV).
+Within a given interval, nodes announce their presence to other nodes nearby through the sending of advertisement messages (ADV).

     > [!IMPORTANT] Experimental Feature: Advertising node position.
     > With a working GPS module (cf. [extras](#gps)), a node's position can be included in the ADV.
-    > In the current implementation, node position is not read from received advertisments.
+    > In the current implementation, node position is not read from received advertisements.

     > [!IMPORTANT] Experimental Feature: Advertise known BundleID hashes
     > The IDs of all known bundles are hashed and included in the ADV.